A Dang Good Office Cleanup Day

 - Colour code and label things, including your cords.

 - Use a bookshelf.
 These are great for holding files, décor, chargers, and more.
-Make use of wall space by getting tall bookshelves, especially if your workspace is small.
+Make use of wall space by getting tall bookshelves, especially if your workspace is limited.

 - Make sure everything has a home, and your actual desk is as clear as possible.
-Only have on your desk the current issue you are working on.
+Only have on your desk the current project you are working on.

 - Often referred to as a landing pad – have just one area in the office where new items such as memos, mail, leaflets, and parcels, etc., land.
 Then set aside a time in the day to address those items and put them in their rightful place.